GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-to-google-cloud.md

     This feature requires IAP Desktop 2.38

-If your workstation is connected to an on-premises network that that has [hybrid connectivity to Google Cloud](https://cloud.google.com/hybrid-connectivity), you can optionally let IAP Desktop connect to Google Cloud APIs through [Private Service Connect (PSC)](https://cloud.google.com/vpc/docs/about-accessing-google-apis-endpoints):
+If your workstation is connected to an on-premises network that has [hybrid connectivity to Google Cloud](https://cloud.google.com/hybrid-connectivity), you can optionally let IAP Desktop connect to Google Cloud APIs through [Private Service Connect (PSC)](https://cloud.google.com/vpc/docs/about-accessing-google-apis-endpoints):